Table of Contents Show

 Turks and Caicos provide tourists with a rich history of its culture and entertainment.
 This is why the place attracts so many visitors, notwithstanding the season!
 The place is older than Columbus’s visit to Grand Turk.

-As you will delve deeper, you will come across more extraordinary facts.
+As you delve deeper, you come across more extraordinary facts.
 The name of these islands is brimming with culture as well!
 Turk arrives from the head cactus of the indigenous Turks.
 On the other hand, Caicos comes from “caya hico,” a Lucayan word!
 Impressed, I assume.
 So, stay connected to roll up your knowledge regarding these locations!